 The Distilled oil has a flavor profile that’s mildly hempy with a slight aftertaste from the organic MCT coconut oil we use as a carrier.
-Our customers tell us that the Distilled formula is great for morning and daytime use to fight off workday aches and pains without feeling drowsy.
+Our customers tell us that the Distilled formula is great for morning and daytime use to fight off workday aches and discomfort without feeling drowsy.
 It’s also the same extract we use to formulate our premium CBD topicals, which absorb quickly and do not leave a greasy residue behind.

 (Because the Whole Flower has become so popular for evening use, and the Distilled is considered best for daytime use, we have combined both in an AM-PM bundle for customers looking for 24 hour comfort and ease!)